stratosphereips/fides/doc/design.md

 ### 3.5.6 Remote Remote Experience

-Going back to Equation 3.5 from Section 3.5.4, we use estimated reputation value
+Going back to Equation 3.5 from the [Reputation and Recommendations Section](https://github.com/stratosphereips/fides/blob/design_docs/doc/design.md#354-reputation-and-recommendations), we use estimated reputation value _er(i,j)_ .
-- _er(i,j)_  .
 This value represents information that was created

 by the peers that are remote even for remote peer j.
 In other words, this information came from the second ring of trust - from acquaintances of an